 The Earth is currently experiencing a profound global-scale change in its carbon and water cycles caused by anthropogenic greenhouse gas emissions and global warming.
 To predict and mitigate these changes, we need a better understanding of the processes controlling these biogeochemical cycles, both in the present and under different climate conditions in the past.
 My research works to develop and apply isotopic analyses of specific molecules as a tracer for changes in the carbon and water cycles.
 The ratios of carbon and hydrogen isotopes in individual molecules provide excellent tracers for the movement and metabolism of carbon and water across time and space.
-My research program is currently organized around applying isotopic geochemistry in four overlapping topics: 1) Carbon storage and export in terrestrial ecosystems; 2) Methane production and atmospheric emissions; 3) Characterizing past hydrological change and its effect on human societies; and 4) Understanding globally warm climates in Earth’s past.
+My research program is currently organized around applying isotopic geochemistry in three overlapping themes: 1) Greenhouse gas biogeochemistry; 2) Freshwater carbon cycling; and 3) Sedimentary archives of environmental change

-Methane is an important biological substrate, a key global source of energy, and a powerful greenhouse gas, and therefore is of critical importance in many areas of the geosciences.
+In order to predict and mitigate future climate change, we need a better understanding of greenhouse gas emissions from both human and natural sources.
+Methane is a particularly powerful greenhouse gas, but its emission sources remain relatively poorly understood.
 Research in my lab is focusing on developing and integrating isotopic tracers for methane sources, including both natural and anthropogenic emissions to the atmosphere.
-In addition to research on permafrost methane emissions, this includes a developing collaboration with Environment and Climate Change Canada to perform the first 14C measurements of atmospheric methane in Canada.
-The primary target of this research will be to quantify regional fugitive emissions of methane from oil and gas extraction in western Canada.
+A major focus of this research is studying permafrost methane emissions, including both the sources of carbon emitted and the processes controlling its release from ponds and lakes.
+We have also collaborated with Environment and Climate Change Canada to perform the first 14C measurements of atmospheric methane in Canada.
+The primary target of this research is to quantify regional fugitive emissions of methane from oil and gas extraction in the oil sands region of Alberta.

-One of the impacts of future global warming that is likely to have the strongest societal impact is increased drought frequency and intensity.
-We can gain insights into the societal impacts of long-term drought by examining past periods of hydrological change during human history.
-Current work on this topic includes developing analyses of organic geochemical markers for human waste, and combining these measurements with paleoclimatological proxies in lake sediment cores.
-Members of my research group are also developing projects to better calibrate and apply plant wax hydrogen isotope measurements as tracers of past climate change in the Arctic Ocean and in Central American lakes.
+Lake sediments provide an excellent record of past environmental change on human timescales, and offer an opportunity to study both how human societies have shaped and been shaped by their environment.
+Much of our work in this topic is focused on lakes in Central America.
+We are developing analyses of organic geochemical markers for human waste, and combining these measurements with climate proxies in lake sediment cores.
+Members of my research group are also developing projects to better calibrate and apply plant wax hydrogen isotope measurements as tracers of past climate change in the Arctic Ocean.